 Derivative Contracts.
 Certain derivative contracts meet the accounting definition of a guarantee, including certain written options, contingent forward contracts and CDS (see Note 5 regarding credit derivatives in which the Company has sold credit protection to the counterparty).
-All derivative contracts that could meet this accounting definition of a guarantee are included in the previous table, with the notional amount used as the maximum potential payout for certain derivative contracts, such as written foreign currency options.
+All derivative contracts that could meet this accounting definition of a guarantee are included in the previous table, with the notional amount used as the maximum potential payout for certain derivative contracts.
+The Company evaluates collateral requirements for all derivatives, including derivatives that do not meet the accounting definition of a guarantee.
+For the effects of cash collateral and counterparty netting, see Note 5.